• Skip to primary navigation

 Instructions

-• Cut peppers into approximately 1 to 1 1/2-inch pieces.
+• Cut peppers into approximately 1 ½-inch pieces or in half if peppers are small.
 This will help the food processor mince the peppers evenly.
-(You can also mince the peppers with a chef's knife.)
+(You can also just mince the peppers with a chef's knife and skip the food processor.)

-• Screw on the lids tightly.
+• Cover with the lids and screw on the bands.
 Let stand at room temperature 24 hours to fully set up.
 Serve immediately or refrigerate up to 1 month or freeze up to 1 year.

 Notes

-If your jelly does not set up after one week:
+If your jelly does not set up 24 hours:

 Nutrition